Friday the 13th: A New Beginning

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to The first residents are murdered by a masked killer wearing a hockey mask, launching the survival narrative as the body count begins and Tommy must confront his worst fear: Jason's return., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The killer murders multiple residents at the halfway house itself, proving nowhere is safe and raising the stakes as the threat closes in on Tommy and Pam directly., fundamentally raising what's at risk.
+The analysis reveals that this crucial beat The killer murders multiple residents at the halfway house itself, proving nowhere is safe and raising the stakes as the threat closes in on Tommy and Pam directly., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 73 minutes initiates the final act resolution at 80% of the runtime.
 The killer is revealed to be Roy Burns, a paramedic driven mad by Joey's death (his son), not Jason.
 This revelation reframes the entire narrative around cycles of trauma and violence rather than supernatural evil., demonstrating the transformation achieved throughout the journey.